 The Big White Ski Resort tagline says it all: It’s the Snow.
 Big White receives an annual snowfall of 7 metres/24.5 feet of dry fluffy snow, known as champagne powder.
 It’s light stuff, which makes for truly amazing ski conditions.
-As with any great ski resort, there’s so much more to Big White than just that all-important snow quantity and quality.
 Big White also has great family-friendly amenities, a lovely village atmosphere, and loads of natural British Columbia beauty that appeals to ski enthusiasts from all over the world.
 Here’s our guide to enjoying the best of Big White Ski Resort with kids.

 The best of Big White Ski Resort with kids